Tim Williams

 I model resilience and transformation in agri-food systems.

-I am currently a postdoctoral researcher in the Environmental Geography Group at Vrije Universiteit in Amsterdam.
-My research here focuses on understanding the networks of actors that impact European agriculture, and the power relations embedded in their interactions.
+From August 2021 to February 2024 I worked as a postdoctoral researcher in the Environmental Geography Group at Vrije Universiteit in Amsterdam.
+My research focused on understanding the networks of actors that impact European agriculture, and the power relations embedded in their interactions.

 Please use the links below to view my Twitter, Google Scholar, and Github accounts.
 I also (very) occasionally make blog posts on this site.
 You can see these under the "Blog" link in the site's header.